Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 #### Notes

 Notes is a type of content that is fully located in the feed.
-Cards of notes in themselves do not refer anywhere and do not lead anywhere.
+Cards of notes do not refer anywhere and do not lead anywhere.

 At the same time, notes allow you to place almost anything in the feed.
-The starter shows different options for how you can use notes - post podcasts, YouTube videos, presentations, post links or, in fact, text notes.
+The starter (demo: [chronoblog.netlify.com](https://chronoblog.netlify.com)) shows different options for how you can use notes - post podcasts, YouTube videos, presentations, post links or, in fact, text notes.

 A typical note: